 My host’s name was Tariq and he had informed me earlier that he lived near the airport.
 Apparently that doesn’t have too much of an effect on how long it takes to get to the airport when there’s a lot of traffic.
 Even though he was only a few kilometres away, it took him nearly 30 minutes to reach the airport.
 I’m pretty sure it would’ve been quicker to walk!

 Once at Tariq’s place, we sat down to have some tea.
 He kept apologising for the fact that he wouldn’t be able to spend much time with me, due to work commitments.
 This was not a problem for me, but Tariq felt that he wasn’t living up to responsibilities as a host because of it.
 It took at least 5 teas to convince him that all was good.

 I can honestly say that I did not want for anything while I stayed with Tariq.
 I think he spent more time checking if I was comfortable than actually chatting to me.
 That’s not to say that he wasn’t extremely interested in learning about my previous travels though.
 When I tried to tell him on several occasions that he didn’t need to fuss over me so much, he informed me that it was the Bangladeshi way.
 He believed that a guest in his house should never have to ask for anything.

-Apparently your stomach should always be bursting from overeating when being hosted by some people in Bangladesh.
+Apparently, some people’s idea of hospitality in Bangladesh is that your stomach should always be bursting from overeating.
 I must’ve tried a plethora of Bangladeshi snacks upon Tariq’s insistence before heading to bed.
 In the morning, Tariq got up to make me breakfast before he headed off to work.
 He told me he could come home at lunchtime to cook me lunch as well, but I told him I’d be out exploring, so there was no need.